by Kalle Kilpi

 Furthermore, an M&A transaction triggers the need to merge legal entities, ensure compliance of the acquired company, handle litigations, better protect IPR, renegotiate contracts, dispose/acquire real estate, etc. These are areas where a lot of value is either created or missed out on.

-Today, many companies excel at planning and completing the central PMI activities (largely due to careful systematization), only to see the field-level integration activities and various legal and HR process executed poorly.
+Today, many companies excel at planning and completing the central PMI activities (largely due to careful systematization), only to see the field-level integration activities and various legal and HR processes executed poorly.
 The next wave is systematizing these key value creation and capture processes.
-We are already seeing it through our customer’s use of Midaxo’s platform.
+We are already seeing it through our customers' use of Midaxo’s platform.

 Midaxo is a cloud-based platform built for the complexities of M&A processes, especially those requiring the contribution of individuals across multiple teams and with sensitive information.
 Working with experts in corporate M&A, Legal, Investment Banking, and Management Consulting, Midaxo has put together dozens of M&A playbooks to assist teams of all sizes in strengthening their existing resources or getting started on a new process with confidence.
 To learn more, view our collection of playbooks here or contact a Midaxo representative today.